christensenacademy/christensen-academy/modules/animating-in-flash/challenges/frame-by-frame-challenge.md

 Of course, these are just a few ideas of things to try.

 My Advice: Shoot for the moon.
 Even if you miss, you'll land among the stars.

+##Mastery
+Demonstrating mastery on this challenge means the following:

+1. Your timeline has at least 10 keyframes, and the animation progresses smoothly from one frame to the next.
+2. You've attempted something unique and interesting.
+3. There aren't any major flaws in what you've done.